How do I tell Beeminder what day my week starts?

 So you don't necessarily have to work a little every day if you've already done enough work to stay on track for a while.
 Just that if you ever end the day on the wrong side of your bright red line, you'll derail.

-If you want to customise when data starts being due, you want to think about safety buffer.
+As a result, if you want to customise when data starts being due, you want to think about safety buffer.
 When you create a new goal, you can opt to start with some initial days of safety buffer.
 (You can also add safety buffer later, by adding breaks.
 Those can only kick in seven days away, of course!)

 For something you only want to do once a week, on a specific day, think about when you're setting up.
 If you want it to be due on Monday, and today is Friday, then you need 3 days of safety buffer to begin with (Friday, Saturday, Sunday).
 If you want it to be due on Fridays and today is Monday, then you'd set the initial safety buffer to 4 days.
 If you want to align your weekly schedule to M-F, add enough initial safety buffer so that your first beemergency is next Monday.